iloveicedgreentea/GoWatchIt/readme.md

 4) You can optionally add a user filter
 5) Item types: Movies, Episodes

-Configure the webhook in whatever way you want but it *must* include the following:
+Configure the webhook in whatever way you want but it *must* include the following and in this order:

 ```json
 {